codedor/filament-architect/docs/index.md

 ## Introduction

-The Architect field extends the default [Builder](https://filamentphp.com/docs/2.x/forms/fields#builder) field from Filament with possibility to add default blocks via the config file.
+The Architect field is an optimised and improved version of the default Builder field.
+The form is not inline, but in a modal, this way the main form is not bloated anymore if there is a large amount of selected blocks.

 These blocks are also reusable, so the schema for these blocks don't have to be rewritten every time.